DegardinBruno/Kinetic-GAN/README.md

 ### Blender Visualization
 Blender visualization (with mesh) is only applied for a more appealing visualization.
-For accessing and reproducing our visualization, use specifically our [blender.py](./visualization/blender.py) with [Blender 2.9+ with Python interpreter](https://www.blender.org/download/) (Interpreter already included in Blender).
+For accessing and reproducing our visualization, use specifically our [blender.py](./visualization/blender.py) and [Blender 2.9+ with Python interpreter](https://www.blender.org/download/) (Interpreter already included in Blender) with [blend file](./visualization/file-initial.blend).
+[IMPORTANT] Armature needs to be at that specific start position (ctrl-z to return), and configure rotation on X-axis for better visualization.

 <div align="center">
   <img width="100%" alt="Blender Actions" src="./utils/actions-blender.gif">